Home Arguments iPhone App Recent Comments Translations Links Support SkS

 HTML Hyperlinks

 When posting a URL, it's better to make it an active link for several reasons.
 Firstly because it makes it easier for readers to follow the link.
 Secondly, it enables you to use descriptive words for the link rather than a URL.
-Lastly, and most importantly, long URLs can break the Skeptical Science web design which makes me very unhappy.
-To post a hyperlink, use the following code:
+Lastly, and most importantly, long URLs can break the Skeptical Science web design which makes us very unhappy.
+To post a hyperlink, open the 2nd tab of the comment box named "Insert" and use the link icon to provide the URL for highlighted text.

 Posting Images

-You can use HTML code to post an image (eg - a graph).
+You can use the image icon on the 2nd tab called "Insert" to post an image (eg - a graph).
 The image needs to be hosted online.
-The HTML code is:

 IMPORTANT: The image must be no wider than 450 pixels.
-If the image is wider than this, use the width element to resize it to 450 pixels.
-Eg:
+If the image is wider than this, use the dimensions-parameter in the appearance-tab of the image properties to resize it to 450 pixels.